 The School has a rigorous process of data collection in terms of reviewing the pipeline and year on year alumni of the students.
-Attention should be paid to the gender balance of the program, which already looks promising to reach 50:50 over the next few years.
+Attention should be paid on the diversity and gender balance of the e-learning program.

 A list of problem areas to be dealt with, followed by or linked to the recommendations of how to improve the situation.